DeLaChance/javageoip/location-cloud/README.md

 6. You should be able to query using a voice command, e.g. "Where is Lucien right now?"
 7. Visualize 5+6 using a map in a browser.

-Technology:
+## Technology

-AWS (Alexa, notifications, auto-scaling, lambda) (Time-series) database (choose of your liking) Micronaut
+- AWS (For Alexa, notifications, auto-scaling, lambda)
+- Micronaut

-Data entities:
+## Data entities

-User:
+- User:
     - Id
     - Keywords (e.g. 'my girlfriend')
     - List of geolocations
     - List of notifications

-Geolocation:
+- Geolocation:
     - Longitude
     - Latitude
     - Timestamp (unix ms)

-Notification:
+- Notification:
     - Type
     - Value (e.g. 'email', 'phone number')